Home > Blog > House Sitting France

 Trusted House Sitters: Use If You Are Already Paying For It

-See our full THS review and use our 25% discount code if THS makes sense for your itinerary.
+Use our 25% discount code if THS makes sense for your itinerary.

 MindMyHouse: Skip for France

 12 listings across the entire country is not practical for most travel plans.
-The €34 three-month Nomador plan gives you 627 options for €8 more than MindMyHouse's annual fee.
+The €34 three-month Nomador plan gives you 1,000+ options for a similar price to MindMyHouse's annual fee.
 That is not a difficult decision.

 Our Lullin Sit: One Month in the French Alps